ManimCommunity/manim/docs/source/tutorials/using_text.rst

             col = Text("RED COLOR", color=RED)
             self.add(col)

-You can use utilities like :attr:`~.Text.t2c` for coloring specific characters from others.
+You can use utilities like :attr:`~.Text.t2c` for coloring specific characters.
 This may be problematic if your text contains ligatures as explained in :ref:`iterating-text`.

 :attr:`~Text.t2c` accepts two types of dictionaries,